maddiumashankar/git_automation/README.md

 - Allows the user to add all files or specify files to add.
 - Commits changes with a user-provided commit message.
 - Creates and switches to a new branch if specified.
-- Adds a remote repository if a URL is provided.
+- Adds a remote repository if a URL is provided if it is already exits then handles the error.
 - Pushes changes to the specified remote and branch.

 ## Usage